Scenes from just some of the twelve monuments...

 Edinburgh’s statues and monuments are amongst the city’s most distinctive and precious assets, often taking centre-stage and greatly contributing to the rich and complex character of the Old and New Towns World Heritage Site.
 In 2007 a unique project was set out to ensure that these landmarks are preserved for future generations to enjoy.
-The Twelve Monuments Project was a joint initiative between Edinburgh World Heritage and the City of Edinburgh Council.
+The Twelve Monuments Project was a joint initiative between Edinburgh World Heritage (funded in part by Historic Environment Scotland) and the City of Edinburgh Council.

 Over several years work was carried out at the Bow Well in the Grassmarket; the Melville Monument in St Andrew Square; the Black Watch memorial on the Mound; the Buccleuch memorial in Parliament Square; the National Monument, Nelson Monument and Burns Monument on Calton Hill; the statues to Adam Black, Professor Wilson and David Livingstone in Princes Street Gardens; the equestrian statue of King Charles II in Parliament Square and St Bernard’s Well by the Water of Leith in Stockbridge.